Dr Amjad Hayat

 Even for those patients who go on to live relatively normal lives, the weight of uncertainty that comes with a diagnosis of follicular lymphoma can be hugely detrimental to their quality of life.

-Since the early stages of the disease are asymptomatic, by the time a patient seeks help a high percentage will already have advanced stage lymphoma.
+By the time a patient seeks help a high percentage will already have advanced stage lymphoma.

 As a slow-developing cancer, that remains incurable, despite significant improvements in standard treatment, the first course of action could be ‘watchful waiting,’ which often adds to a patient’s anxiety.

-New options, such as new monoclonal antibodies, immunomodulatory agents, drugs targeting selective cellular pathways and CART-T cell therapy, are on the horizon too, but Hayat believes many patients in Ireland could be missing out on academic clinical trials, allowing early access to these newer developments due to a lack of funding.
+New options, such as new monoclonal antibodies, immunomodulatory agents, drugs targeting selective cellular pathways and CART-T cell therapy, are on the horizon too.
+But Hayat believes many patients in Ireland could be missing out on academic clinical trials, allowing early access to these newer developments due to a lack of funding.
 As part of the Lymphoma Forum of Ireland, Hayat is advocating for greater access, particularly for patients who experience an early relapse.